Get help 24/7

 Deep Dive: Advanced DDoS Mitigation

 Happn is now automatically protected against level 3 and 4 DDoS attacks thanks to Cloudflare’s advanced Anycast Network DDoS mitigation technology.
 Cloudflare’s DDoS protection is best-of-breed and is well known for stopping the largest DDoS attack in history.
-This protection works by recognizing threats and routing malicious traffic through Cloudflare’s network where it is absorbed by the over 115 PoP’s spread throughout the world instead of hitting and overwhelming an origin server.
+This protection works by recognizing threats and routing malicious traffic through Cloudflare’s network where it is absorbed by data centers in over 193 cities spread throughout the world instead of hitting and overwhelming an origin server.
 Happn is now protected from these attacks and their users enjoy snappy page load times and fast app performance.